Back Muscle Pain

 Please consult your trusted back pain physiotherapist or a spinal healthcare practitioner for your specific advice.

 Seek a Professional Diagnosis!

-All back pain sufferers should be thoroughly examined by a spinal health practitioner eg physiotherapist.
-Back pain can be caused by numerous injuries and the treatment does vary significantly depending on your diagnosis.
-Physiotherapy treatment for simple back pain is designed to protect your injury, while hastening your muscle and ligament healing, and then look at strategies to prevent a recurrence.
+A spinal health practitioner, e.g. back physiotherapist or doctor, should carefully examine all back pain.
+Numerous injuries can cause back pain, and the treatment does vary significantly depending on your diagnosis.
+Physiotherapy treatment for pure back pain protects your damage while hastening your muscle and ligament healing and then look at strategies to prevent a recurrence.

 Your physiotherapist has some nifty tricks for quickly relieving your back pain so that you can enjoy life again as soon as possible.

 Managing your back pain is the main reason that you seek treatment for low back pain.
 In truth, it was the final symptom that you developed and should be the first symptom to improve.

 Your physiotherapist will use an array of treatment tools to protect your back and reduce your pain and inflammation.
 These include ice, electrotherapy, e.g. tens, acupuncture, taping techniques, soft tissue massage, back braces.
 Your doctor may also recommend a course of non-steroidal anti-inflammatory drugs such as ibuprofen.

 As your back pain and inflammation settles, your physiotherapist will turn their attention to restoring your normal back motion, muscle lengths and resting muscle tension, muscle strength and endurance, proprioception, balance and gait (walking pattern).

 Your physiotherapist will commence you on a lower back core stability program to facilitate your important muscles that dynamically control and stabilise your low back and pelvis.
 Your physiotherapist will assess your muscle recruitment pattern and prescribe the best exercises for you, specific to your needs.